kamlesh577/Computer-vision/README.md

 # Computer-vision
-This repository contains projects related to Computer vision
+This repository contains projects related to Computer vision.

 In this project, I used Python and OpenCV to find lane lines in the road images.